About Opioid Use During Pregnancy & Breastfeeding

 Opioids are drugs that relieve pain, sometimes called narcotics.
 Opioids include prescription pain relievers such as oxycodone (OxyContin®), hydrocodone (Vicodin®), codeine, and morphine (among others); synthetic opioids such as fentanyl; the illegal street drug heroin; and drugs that may be taken as part of medication-assisted treatment of an opioid use disorder such as methadone and buprenorphine.

-Opioid exposure during pregnancy has been linked to some adverse health effects for both moms and their babies, including increased risk of maternal death, poor fetal growth, preterm birth, stillbirth, certain birth defects, and neonatal abstinence syndrome (also called neonatal opioid withdrawal syndrome).
+Opioid exposure during pregnancy has been linked to some adverse health effects for both people who are pregnant and their babies, including increased risk of maternal death, poor fetal growth, preterm birth, stillbirth, certain birth defects, and neonatal abstinence syndrome (also called neonatal opioid withdrawal syndrome).
 Opioid use while nursing may also pose some risk to a breastfed infant, as many opioids pass into breast milk.
 Use of some opioids in breastfeeding can cause the baby to be very sleepy and have trouble latching on.
 They may also cause breathing problems for the infant, and in some cases have resulted in infant death.

-“On an almost daily basis I take care of women struggling with opioid addiction or dependency in pregnancy and the post-partum period,” says Sarah Obican, MD, a MotherToBaby expert and a Maternal-Fetal Medicine Subspecialist at the University of South Florida.
+“On an almost daily basis I take care of [people] struggling with opioid addiction or dependency in pregnancy and the post-partum period,” says Sarah Obican, MD, a MotherToBaby expert and a Maternal-Fetal Medicine Subspecialist at the University of South Florida.
 Dr. Obican knows she’s not alone as the opioid epidemic rages on in America; it’s a crisis she and our other birth defects experts are trying to curb.

 Please see our library of resources below on opioid exposures during pregnancy and breastfeeding.